slim-demo/web_monitor/readme.md

 ### Crontab version - web_monitor.sh

 The second version of this script called **web_monitor.sh** is meant to be run from the crontab.
-It is a better way to have this sript run unattended.
+It is a better way to have this script run unattended.
 To install you need to add the following code to /etc/crontab

 ```
 *  *  *  *  * root /root/web_monitor/web_monitor.sh >> /var/log/web_monitor.log 2>&1